katorymnd/remote-file-sync-docs/docs/troubleshooting.md

 - Check your network connection and ensure it is stable.
 - Increase the timeout settings on the server, if possible.
 - Reduce the load on your machine by closing unnecessary applications, or on the server by scheduling sync operations during off-peak hours.
+Or clicking on `Latest Connection`.
+For example, if you're using FTP, Click on FTP from the list, and the logic will attempt to reconnect using the saved credentials.

 ## Advanced Troubleshooting